MicrosoftDocs/win32/desktop-src/direct3d9/id3dxbasemesh--getattributetable.md

 ---
-description: Retrieves either an attribute table for a mesh, or the number of entries stored in an attribute table for a mesh. ms.assetid: 15b24137-0ff9-4299-971b-90fa4ef2686d
+description: ID3DXBaseMesh::GetAttributeTable method - Retrieves either an attribute table for a mesh, or the number of entries stored in an attribute table for a mesh. ms.assetid: 15b24137-0ff9-4299-971b-90fa4ef2686d
 title: ID3DXBaseMesh::GetAttributeTable method (D3DX9Mesh.h)
 ms.topic: reference